 On short rides around town, both bikes are usable, the BMW offering a more commanding view of the surroundings and featuring mirrors that actually work.
 The Yamaha’s mirrors offer a 50/50 view, split between what’s actually behind you and your shoulder armour.

 After a 2 hour highway jaunt to reach “the good roads”, the BMW rider was fresh, if only a little worse for wear from prolonged wind blasts of the naked bike.
-The R1 rider was in much worse shape, having had to deal with cramped legs (from sharp bend rested by the rear set pegs), arm pump, neck cramping (from the clip ons) and wrist fatigue due to the riding position and lack of options for shifting body position.
+The R1 rider was in much worse shape, having had to deal with cramped legs (from the high, rear set pegs), arm pump, neck cramping (from the clip ons) and wrist fatigue due to the lack of options for shifting body position.

 Recreational riding isn’t always about going fast however, so if wheelies or hooligan antics are on the menu, there’s another dimension where these bikes take different approaches.
 Where the R1 is happy to lift its front end under acceleration, it’s clear that the machine was specifically designed to inhibit this.
 Electronics aside, the low ergos try to keep the rider’s weight over the front end and offer little leverage to apply “body English”.
 Due to its race inspired damping characteristics, the fork isn’t going to like anything but the most gentle landings and is prone to headshake.
 The BMW conversely welcomes front end lifts by way of its bars and seating position which provide ample leverage.
 Our stance on public wheelie displays was made clear in our recent article (The Comprehensive Guide to Motorcycle Wheelies) but suffice to say that one of these bikes is much better suited to them than the other, although each offer a different flavour.